How does this medication work? What will it do for me?

 Breast-feeding: This medication is not recommended for breast-feeding women.

 Seniors: Seniors may have an increased risk for prostate enlargement and should be evaluated for prostate cancer before starting testosterone replacement therapy.
+There is limited data to support the safety and effectiveness of prolonged use of this medication in people over the age of 65 years.

 What other drugs could interact with this medication?